XingxingHuang/DeepLearningTechniques_2D/README.md

 Rules of Thumb

 ```
-- Create clean training data with good labels.
+- Create clean training data (!) with clean (!) labels.
-- Define the problem simply using CV method.
+- Solve the problem with deep learning and (!)
+CV method.
-- Make the model robust using data argumentations.
+- Make the model robust using data argumentations or preprocesses.
 - Choose the right task and right CNN (classification/segmentation/multi-scale detetion, and so on).
+This is very tricky as sometime times people want you to detect xxx, but actually you can think the problem in other ways like segmentation/ abnormal detection / etc.
 ```

 * Top tips
 	* Check data and labels to make sure they are correct.
 	* Check the code by overfitting a small dataset to make sure they are correct.
 	* Get a baseline model as quick as possible.
-	* Analyze the FP and FN, also the fake images.
+	* Analyze the FP and FN, also check with fake images.

 * Simplyfy images features.
+	* Only focus on the region of interest
-	* Too much noise in the image, resize may help.
+	* Too much noise in the image, preprocesses such as resize may help.
 	* Use mask to focus on interested region

-* Normalization
+* Image processing
-	* Use correct color region as normalization,
+	* Use proper regions of interest to normalize the images.
+	* Before training, carefully check your processing methods!

 * Training
 	* before a large run, please test it out.